BrenoAqua/Senren/README.md

 Switch between definitions by pressing the left or right button on either side of the displayed definition.
 (This will be hidden if there is only one definition.)

 ### Picture Lightbox
 View images in a larger and more focused view by clicking on them.
-Close by clicking anywhere, or pressing ESC.
+Close by clicking outside, or pressing ESC.
+- **Zoom**
+  - The zoom will follow the cursor.
+You can grab the image to move it.
+- **Support for multiples images**
+  - Only the first one will appear in the default picture container.
+  - Switch between images by pressing the left arrow or right arrow (there is no button).

 ### Stylization Changes for Jitendex
 - **Example Sentences**: